-Abraham, 35, is a subject matter expert in the Middle East - thanks to years of military training and a graduate degree.
-He speaks three foreign languages.
-He is a full-time member of the Utah Air Guard, so his work will always be in Utah and close to extended family.
+Abraham is a subject matter expert in the Middle East - thanks to years of military training and a graduate degree.
+He speaks four foreign languages.
+He is stationed full-time in Utah for his work now, so will always be in Utah and close to extended family.

 He is also working part-time as an online BYU-Idaho instructor teaching a class about Pakistan.
-He is a devout Christian and disciple of Jesus Christ who lives his life with the same dedication he took with him on his LDS mission to Texas before his successful career of military service began.
+He is a devout Christian and disciple of Jesus Christ who lives his life with the same dedication he took with him on his LDS mission to Texas.

-Abraham's favorite title, however, is Daddy.
+Abraham's favorite title is Daddy.
 If there is anyone who understands the magic of of fatherhood it's him.